Radar Music Videos

 Radar Music Videos is a music video commissioning company based at RAK Studios in London.
-The network comprises more than 10,000 music video directors worldwide.
-The service enables labels, artists, and managers to commission music videos from new directors.
+The service allows labels, artists, and managers to commission music videos from new directors.
+Their website has been closed since 2023.

 Radar was founded by Caroline Bottomley in 2007 as The Radar Festival, a music video festival held at London’s Apple store.
 In 2008, the festival played at seven Apple stores worldwide, as well as London’s Institute of Contemporary Arts.
 It subsequently moved online to become a music video commissioning service.